Incoming undergraduate exchanges

-Once your application arrives at the RCM, it will be considered by the Head of Faculty and Deputy Director.
+Once your application arrives at the RCM, it will be considered by the Head of Faculty and members of the RCM's admissions committee.
 We aim to notify candidates of the result of their application by the end of May.

 If you have any questions about studying at the RCM or about the admissions process please contact our Admissions team, who will be happy to help you.

 Admissions and general audition enquiries